trparky/Bitwarden-Vault-Export-Script/README.md

 Copy that and put it into the $orgId variable and then execute ./bw_export.ps1 and follow the prompts.

 That's all there is to it.

+# Open Source!!!
+Yes, this is open source and licensed under the MIT license.
+What does this mean?
+It means that you, the user, can fork this project, make your additions, and create a pull request for me to include your additions and improvements back to the original script.
+Isn't open source cool?
+I think so!